Jeremy Carefoot is an avid video game enthusiast who has general knowledge about gaming and lots of experience with first-person shooters.

 Google Trends Data Analyzed

-As you can see, there is a steady decline of interest according to Google Trends.
-Which is an official Google source.
+As you can see, there is a steady decline of interest according to Google Trends (an official Google source).

 Google Trends measures the number of times a certain query is searched online, then gives it a score out of 100 and puts the score on a graph.

 As you can see, over time Minecraft hit its climax.
 What happens when you hit the peak of something?
 The only direction left to go is down.
-Since then, Minecraft has steadily declined in interest over the span of 4 years.
-With the largest drop the game has ever seen from June 2016 to September 2016.
+Since then, Minecraft has steadily declined in interest over the span of four years.
+The largest drop was between June and September of 2016.

-Of course, Google Trends doesn't necessarily track the popularity of the specific game, but the number of searches for it.
-As we can see in this graph, Minecraft is losing interest on Google rather quickly.
+Of course, Google Trends doesn't necessarily track the popularity of a specific game—it just tracks the number of searches for it.
+As we can see in this graph, Minecraft is searched less frequently than it used to be.

 YouTube Minecraft Google Trends Data